 “Someone told me after I was finished that if I was ever in doubt, like whatever I was going to do with my career and my life, that to reflect back on what I had accomplished that evening,” said Wesaquate.

-Throughout the years he worked on a different number of jobs, plumbing and welding to name a few, to make ends meet.
+Throughout the years he worked on a different number of jobs, carpentry and welding to name a few, to make ends meet.
 He was making good money, but eventually got bored and just was feeling like it wasn’t enough.

 “I painted one for my brother for the first time and then after that happened, I just kind of took advantage of some downtime at one of the companies that I was working at and I volunteered at a local art center.”